Fostering

 What is the process to become a foster parent?

 You can join our foster network by applying here!
-Once we receive your responses, we’ll shoot you an email to set up a time do a home-visit to ensure that your home is a safe environment for the animal to live.
-Once approved, we send you the foster contract and get you on the list!
+Once we receive your responses and have a suitable case in mind, we’ll shoot you an email to set up a time do a videocall to onboard you about how we work, answer your questions, and ensure that your home is a safe environment for the animal to live.
+Once we’re sure that we’re moving forward, we send you the foster contract and get that animal safely to you!
 We sometimes place an animal with you immediately, while other times we wait until the perfect opportunity comes along that meets your living requirements/specifications.
+Please note that we have a very small team and struggle to reply to everything.
+When we publish on our social media looking for foster homes we typically need them immediately.
+If you are free but sometime in the future, it will be better to wait closer to when you’re available to reach us.

 What is required of me financially?